Data up to May 2022

-This article presents the very latest unemployment figures for the European Union (EU), the euro area and individual Member States, complemented by an overview of long-term developments since the year 2000.
+This article presents the very latest unemployment figures for the European Union (EU), the Euro area and individual Member States.
+Additional information about long-term trends can be found in the article Unemployment statistics and beyond.

 Unemployment in the EU and the euro area